brayanMuniz/website2/public/notes/Perceptron.md

 ## Perceptron Training Rule

-in linear regresion, our measurment of error was the loss function, but here its more like a total unit test
+in linear regression, our measurement of error was the loss function, but here its more like a total unit test

 - converges only if data is linearly separable (there exists a hyper-plane which can separate positive examples from negative examples).
 - works very well when the number of input features is large.